jnoynaert/PressureDrop.jl/README.md

 - Beggs and Brill, with the Payne correction factors.
 Best for inclined pipe.
 - Hagedorn and Brown, with the Griffith and Wallis bubble flow adjustment.
+- Casing (injection) pressure drops using corrected density but neglecting friction.

 Neither correlation accounts for oil-water phase slip.
-Both are assume **steady-state conditions**.
+Both assume **steady-state conditions**.

 # Performance